Recent surveys carried out by the Patient Group

 WEB (Woodbury,Exmouth & Budleigh) Locality

-Throughout the year, the PPG has actively supported the engagement and consultation work undertaken by NEW Devon Clinical Commissioning Group, East Devon Health and the WEB Community Health & Wellbeing Board on the future development of health and social care services.
+Throughout the year, the PPG has actively supported the engagement and consultation work undertaken by NHS Devon Clinical Commissioning Group, East Devon Health and the WEB Community Health & Wellbeing Board on the future development of health and social care services.

 The Chairman David Bassett also chairs the WEB PPG’s Chairs Group meetings which are held at the surgery.
-The meetings have been invaluable in improving communications between PPG’s and has provided feedback on the development of healthcare for the WEB area of the NEW Devon CCG Commissioning Intentions and the Devon wide Sustainability Transformation Partnership (STP).
+The meetings have been invaluable in improving communications between PPG’s and has provided feedback on the development of healthcare for the WEB area of the NHS Devon CCG Commissioning Intentions and the Devon wide Sustainability Transformation Partnership (STP).

 My thanks to the PPG Committee, the staff of Haldon House and those patients that provide support to the group in its fundraising activities.